 But if you take a closer look, you’ll be surprised to see that NYC is actually one of the greenest cities in the USA, with a host of initiatives in place to help drive the city towards sustainability.

-Here we take a look at what the city is doing to reduce emissions, and we provide tips for an eco-friendly stay in New York.
+Here we take a look at what the city is doing to reduce emissions, and we provide tips for an eco-friendly stay in New York, a city in everyone’s bucket list.

 New York Botanical Garden